 - The overall global impact these crimes have on society

 The 2022 class of International Fellows includes government attorneys who are experienced gender-based, victim-focused, domestic violence or sexual assault prosecutors, policymakers, or attorneys who advise officials and government agencies on regulatory and enforcement mechanisms in furtherance of public health and safety.

 Meet our Team

-The NAGTRI International Fellows program is organized by a collaborative team at NAAG, and led by Jeanette Manning, Director of the NAGTRI Center for International Partnerships and Strategic Collaboration and Blake Bee, Director of the NAGTRI Center for Leadership Development with program support provided by NAGTRI Program Manager Molly Flanagan and Assistant Meeting Planner Emily Parsons.
+The NAGTRI International Fellows program is organized by a collaborative team at NAAG, and led by Gina Cabrejo, Acting Director of the NAGTRI Center for International Partnerships and Strategic Collaboration and Blake Bee, Director of the NAGTRI Center for Leadership Development with program support provided by NAGTRI Program Manager Molly Flanagan and Assistant Meeting Planner Emily Parsons.